 It calls for the development of an “auction market for flexible coal,” allowing coal power generators to bid for opportunities to sell their flexible power.

-- ONGC Tripura unit I to run by month-end Read more
+- Power Grid to commission Rs 12,000-crore Assam-Agra line by month-end Read more

 - Indian Oil Corporation steps up crude oil import from US Read more

 - Atria Power in talks to raise $100 million in structured debt from Piramal Read more

 - How to accomplish Indias energy goals and drive the economy further; all you need to know Read more

 - UP CM Yogi Adityanaths claim of 18-hour power supply blowin in the wind in Bijnor Read more

 - Clean energy firm ACME grows portfolio, eyes acquisitions Read more

 - Cairn India moves Delhi HC seeking refund of operating costs of Ravva oil field Read more